Watching the acrobatic antics of a pair of squirrels reminded me that Cybis created four of them in porcelain.

 The first and best known of them, Squirrel, ‘Mr. Fluffy Tail’ appeared in 1965 as an open edition and was produced until his retirement in 1971.
 He stands 7.5” high and has the typical squirrel attitude when it comes to snacking!

 In 1980, after Cybis had been squirrel-free for almost ten years, they introduced the 8” high limited edition sculpture High Rise showing a nest of baby flying squirrels peeking out for their first view of the world from their “room with a view”.
-The now-completed issue was 400 pieces with an initial price of $475.
+The issue was 400 pieces with an initial price of $475 and was $525 in 1988, shortly before completion.
 The designer of this piece was Lynn Klockner Brown.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.